latex3/tagging-project/documentation/prototype-usage-instructions.md

 For engines other than LuaTeX, or if you want to modify the automatically generated MathML,then LaTeX needs to be supplied MathML in a separate file.

-The format of the file may be seen in the example below.  which has a prepared section for every equation found in the document.
+The format of the file may be seen in the example below which has a prepared section for every equation found in the document.
 The section shows the LaTeX-source and a hash value and a `<math></math>` tag.
 LaTeX can write out a "dummy" version of this file with an empty math